Elitro/My-Trex-Game-/README.md

 # My-Trex-Game-
 This a tough and addicting game.
+Its a runner game.